ucdavis/hpccf-docs/docs/admin/scripts.md

     -   `-g | --graphviz`: generate GraphViz output in `ib-topology.dot`.
 Visualize with `xdot` or [Graphviz Visual Editor](https://magjac.com/graphviz-visual-editor/).

+-   `ipmi.sh` `NodeName` `ipmi command to run`: wrap ipmitool to automatically use our IPMI username and password.

 -   `iptables-disable.sh`: purge the host's iptables firewall.
 Use for testing only.
 Puppet will re-create the rules on next run.